Tuesday, 5 December 2006

 There was a time when Delhi was hardly there in the Mumbai films, except for that passing shot in front of India Gate or South Block with the rashtrapati bhavan in the background.
 As someone had cribbed after watching Kal Ho Na Ho, films do tend to distort the geography of cities, and if New York could not escape it, how could Delhi do it!

-The films are such that you would think that India Gate and Red Fort are close to each other and next to the railway station and the airport, so that if you come to Delhi, you can't avoid passing in front of them.
+Often the films show the city in such a way that you might think that India Gate and Red Fort are close to each other and next to the railway station and the airport, so that if you come to Delhi, you can't avoid passing in front of them.

 This year, I have already seen 4 Hindi films where hamari Dilli plays a key role, and the year is not yet over.
 Perhaps, in 2006 there were other films too, that were based in Delhi, that I have missed.
 The question I am asking is, which of these films reflected the real spirit of Delhi?